 Locating and fitting the spray park into the existing landscaping and utilities can be a challenge.
 Professionals that can assist with landscape architecture and engineering are often needed to assist with tasks.
 Learn more about our spray park design process and how we work with you.

 The spray park must be connecting to the water supply, sanitary sewer and be provided electricity to operate the equipment.
-The location and available of these services need to be determined and then considered when making the selection of the type and size of spray park you will want to build.
+The location and availability of these services need to be determined and then considered when making the selection of the type and size of spray park you will want to build.

 8. Other Amenities

 Depending on location, capacity and climate, park planning may consider amenities like shading, benches, seat walls, picnic tables, restrooms and parking.

 The spray park will need to be operated and taken cared of for the life of the installation.
 Someone will need to be responsible for items such as maintenance, energy, administration, monitoring, and operating the park.